tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 - General consumers do not have access or a need for this type of hardware
 - ASIC miners are primarily reserved for enthusiasts and large corporations
-- Localises majority of the networks hash rate in large mining farms.
+- Localises majority of the networks hash rate in large mining farms

 - Blockchain more vulnerable to 51% attacks
 - Risk even higher when when hardware is preset to use a specific mining pool
-- Mining pool might be controlled by single body
+- Mining pool might be controlled by single bad player

 +++
 ## ASIC resistant mining

-- Use general purpose and multi-use (Gaming) hardware for mining
+- Use general purpose and multi-use hardware for mining

 - CPUs and GPUs that are primarily used for gaming and large workstations
 - Network of miners is more widely distributed
 - More difficult for single bad player to control more than 50% of the networks computational power
-- Limiting the potential of double spends.
+- Limiting the potential of double spends

 +++
 ## ASIC resistant or ASIC friendly?

 - Very important decision that can affect the security of the blockchain
-- The Grin team's choice to support the ASIC community and trying to balancing an ASIC friendly and an ASIC resistant PoW algorithm will be interesting with many potential pitfalls.
+- The Grin team's choice to support the ASIC community and trying to balancing an ASIC friendly and an ASIC resistant PoW algorithm will be interesting with many potential pitfalls

 ---
 # Choice of Cryptographic Elliptic-curve - secp256k1